Pre-prototype · Demonstrated in simulation

 Track

-The system follows the target's motion in real time, rather than inferring it from the body surface.
+The system works from the target's motion in real time, not from a static snapshot taken at the start.

 STEP 02